abirislam/odin-recipes/README.md

 # odin-recipes

-A simple project to remember HTML concepts.
+A simple project assigned by The Odin Project to remember HTML concepts.